maread99/market_analy/README.md

 `$ pip install market-analy`

-Plots are intended to be created in JupyterLab.
+Plots are intended to be created in JupyterLab (they will not load in a notebook opened in VSCode).
 The 'jupyter' optional dependencies can be specified to additionally install `jupyter` and `jupyterlab` to the target environment.

 `$ pip install market-analy[jupyter]`